Jurek-Raben/DawProject-Tool/README.md

 #### Manual workarounds

 - You can manipulate the generated dawproject data inside the "tmp" directory of the tool and then use the "Repack .dawproject" menu entry.
-- For some VST3 instrument automation (the helper tool isn't working for all instruments yet), you will have to figure out the parameter ids and fix it in the project.xml (Search for "Vst3Plugin" and then the "Parameters" node, in here the parameterID attributes).
-You can use another daw which exports dawproject, adding those parameters as automation first, and then look into that project.xml...
-Yes, cumbersome...

 ####